55LM3/vortex-docs/content/guides/attributes.md

 ---
 title: Attributes
 description: Attributes are basically custom properties that can be given to an Instance.
-These properties can be Strings, Booleans, and Numbers (Bare Minimum, confirmation is needed for other datatypes.)
+These properties can be any of the supported Variant data types.

 Note: Variant = Any type.
 ---